-Discard the current memory snapshot and replace it with the one that was most recently saved (by $push_snapshot()$).
+Replace the current memory snapshot with the one most recently saved by push_snapshot().

+'''

 HtmlWriter.get_snapshot_name()

+'''

 Return the name of the current memory snapshot.

 9.1.10 Graphics

 If you are going to implement a custom image-creating #CALL method or skool macro, you will need to make use of the skoolkit.graphics.Udg and skoolkit.graphics.Frame classes.